Skip to main content

 Mistake 1: Looking for formulas that aren’t there

-Students waste time searching the formula sheet for area of a rectangle or the formula for mean.
-These are considered too basic to include.
-Know what’s NOT on the sheet.
+Students waste ages searching for area of a rectangle or the formula for mean.
+Not there.
+Know what’s NOT on the sheet before you go in.

 Mistake 2: Using the wrong formula

-Confusing circumference with area, or using the wrong volume formula, costs easy marks.
-Read the question carefully – does it ask for surface area or volume?
+Confusing circumference with area, using the wrong volume formula — it costs easy marks.
+Does the question ask for surface area or volume?
 Perimeter or area?
+Read it twice.

 Mistake 3: Not showing working

-Even if you use the formula sheet, you must show your working.
-Write the formula, substitute numbers, then calculate.
-You can still earn method marks if your final answer is wrong.
+Even when you use the formula sheet, show your working.
+Write the formula, substitute the numbers, then calculate.
+You can still earn method marks even if your final answer’s wrong.

 Mistake 4: Forgetting units

 If the question gives measurements in centimetres but asks for volume in cubic metres, you must convert.
-Always check units in the question and the required answer.
+Unit-conversion errors are a quiet but reliable way to lose 4–6 marks across a single paper — every dropped mark feels small in isolation, but they add up fast.
+Always check units in the question AND in what they’re asking for.

 Mistake 5: Misreading the formula

 The quadratic formula has ± in it.
-Students often forget to calculate both solutions (+ and -).
-The sine rule can be written upside down (sin A / a = sin B / b).
-Make sure you understand how to read and apply each formula.
+Students often forget to calculate both solutions.
+The sine rule can be written upside down.
+Make sure you actually understand how to read and apply each formula, not just where to find it.

 Memory Techniques for GCSE Maths Formulas

-Since many essential formulas aren’t on the sheet, you need effective memorisation strategies:
+Since many formulas aren’t on the sheet, you need proper memorisation strategies.
+Not just reading them over and over — that doesn’t work.

 1. Create a Formula Flashcard Set

-Write each formula on one side of a card, with an example question on the back.
+Write each formula on one side, an example question on the back.
 Test yourself daily.
-Focus on formulas you struggle to recall.
+Focus hard on the ones you keep forgetting.

 2. Use Mnemonics